 Louann Artiaga was sworn into office on April 3, 2012, to fill an unexpired term.
 She was re-elected to a full four year term in 2013 and again in 2017.
 Mrs. Artiaga serves as a trustee for the Whitehouse Library, treasurer for Destination Whitehouse Inc., and Treasurer for the State of Ohio Pythian Sisters.
 Mrs. Artiaga and her husband, Ricardo, have been residence of the Village since 1988 and have 4 children and 6 grandchildren.
 She enjoys traveling and genealogy.
 She thinks every citizens voice should be heard and welcomes comments.
 She can be reached at 419-290-0629 or by e-mail at firstname.lastname@example.org.

 Mr. Bingham was sworn in on January 2, 2018.
-Richard and his wife, Jennifer have lived in the Anthony Wayne Area for more than 35 years.
+Richard and his wife, Jennifer have lived in the Anthony Wayne Area for more than 38 years.
 He is a 1985 graduate of Anthony Wayne High School.
-Richard is a veteran of the U.S. Air Force, has earned an Associate Degree from Northwest State in Criminal Justice Management and is a graduate of the Ohio Police Executive Leadership College.
-He has a long career of public service first as an Ohio Civil Rights Investigator and then working in law enforcement for the past 30 years having served on departments in Wauseon, OH (Patrolman, Detective, Detective Sergeant and Lieutenant), Pemberville, OH (Chief of Police), the Northwest Ohio Psychiatric Hospital, Toledo, OH (Chief of Police) and he currently serves as Chief of Police in Waterville Township.
-Richard currently serves as Vice President of the Anthony Wayne Area AWAKE Coalition, is an adviser to the Lourdes University Criminal Justice Program, an instructor for the Spring Green Foundation Youth Diversion Program, founder of the Anthony Wayne Area Drug Stopper Program.
-Richard is a member of the Whitehouse American Legion, Ohio Fraternal Order of Police, the Ohio Association of Chiefs of Police and the Northwest Ohio Law Administrators Association.
+Richard is a veteran of the U.S. Air Force, has earned an Associate Degree from Northwest State in Criminal Justice Management and is a graduate of the Ohio Police Executive Leadership College and the Ohio Certified Law Enforcement Executive Program.
+He has a long career of public service first as an Ohio Civil Rights Investigator and then working in law enforcement for the past 30 years having served on departments in Wauseon, OH (Patrolman, Detective, Detective Sergeant and Lieutenant), Pemberville, OH (Chief of Police), the Northwest Ohio Psychiatric Hospital, Toledo, OH (Chief of Police), Waterville Township, Waterville, OH (Chief of Police, Retired) and currently serves as a Police Lieutenant for the Mercy Health Police Department as Manager of the Emergency Communication Center for the seven Toledo Regional Hospitals and Mercy College.
+Richard currently serves as Vice President of the Anthony Wayne Area AWAKE Coalition, Destination Whitehouse Committee, Whitehouse Tree Commission and is an adviser to the Lourdes University Criminal Justice Program, as well as an instructor for the Spring Green Foundation Youth Diversion Program.
+Richard is a member of the Whitehouse American Legion, Ohio Fraternal Order of Police, and the Ohio Association of Chiefs of Police.
 He is past member of the Ohio Police Benevolent Association (Union Steward), Ohio Police Benevolent Command Officers Association (Union Steward) and AFSCME unions.
 Feel free to email Richard at email@example.com with any questions.

-Council member Melinda “Mindy” Curry was sworn into office on January 5, 2016.
+Council member Melinda “Mindy” Curry was sworn into her second term in office on January 7, 2020.
+Her first 4 year term was 2016-2019.
 Mindy has been a Village resident for over forty years.
-She served as the council liaison to the Whitehouse Tree Commission for 15 months, is currently serving as the council liaison for the Whitehouse Arts Advisory Board, was a Volunteer/Director that served on the Whitehouse Cherry Fest Committee for the past 8 years, volunteers at many community events and she’s been a member of the Whitehouse American Legion Post 384 Women’s Auxiliary for over 20 years.
-As a management level professional, she plans to use her strong people and decision-making skills while serving on Council to help make a difference in the community.
+She served as the council liaison to the Whitehouse Tree Commission for 15 months, then served as the council liaison for the Whitehouse Arts Advisory Board until it disbanded, was a Volunteer/Director that served on the Whitehouse Cherry Fest Committee for over 10 years, volunteers at many community events, and she’s been a member of the Whitehouse American Legion Post 384 Women’s Auxiliary for over 20 years.
+As a management level professional, she continues to use her strong people and decision-making skills while serving on Council to help make a difference in the community.
 Her hobbies include scrapbooking, biking, camping, and traveling.
-She resides in Whitehouse with her daughter, Madisyn Curry.
-Please feel free to contact Mindy with any questions or concerns at: firstname.lastname@example.org or 419-877-0331.
+Please feel free to contact Mindy with any questions or concerns at: email@example.com or 419-877-0331.

 Councilman Keogh lived in Pittsburgh, PA through High School.
 Graduated from Salem (WV) College with a BS degree in Human Relations (professional youth work).
 Employed by Toledo Area Council BSA as a District Scout Executive, Camping Director, and Field Director for 12 years.
-In business (insurance and tax preparation) for 39 years, the last 36 as a resident of Whitehouse.
+He has worked in Whitehouse (insurance and tax preparation) since 1976, and has been a resident of the Village since 1979.
 Active in numerous civic organizations during that time.
 Currently active in Waterville Rotary, Community of Christ Lutheran Church, and serve as a Trustee of the AW Regional Chamber of Commerce.
 Member of the original Charter Commission.
 Appointed to fill a vacancy on Council on August 4, 2015.
 During this time, Whitehouse and the Anthony Wayne area has provided many things for me and my family.
 I would like the opportunity to give some back.
-Feel free to contact me at 419-877-0287 or email@example.com
+Feel free to contact me at firstname.lastname@example.org or 419-877-9029.

-Rebecca Conklin Kleiboemer was sworn in January 5, 2016, to her first elected term as a council member.
-She serves on the Whitehouse Arts Advisory Board.
-Mrs. Conklin Kleiboemer is a trustee and social media manager for the Whitehouse Library, serves on the Toledo Opera Guild board, and is a member of the Pythian Sisters Temple 312 and American Legion Auxiliary Unit 384 in Whitehouse.
-She develops and manages websites for business and nonprofit clients, and she was an editor at The Blade, The Courier, and The Lima News newspapers.
+Rebecca Conklin Kleiboemer is president of Whitehouse Village Council, liaison to its Charter Review Commission, and trustee for the Fallen Timbers Union Cemetery District, serving as its vice chair.
+She was elected November 5, 2019, to a second consecutive term as a council member and has served on Whitehouse’s Tree Commission, the former Arts Advisory Board, Veterans Memorial Park planning committee, and an ad hoc recreation committee to improve the playground and other recreation in Village Park.
+Mrs. Conklin Kleiboemer develops and manages websites and social media for nonprofit clients, and she was a news editor at The Blade, The Courier, and The Lima News newspapers.
+She volunteers in the community as admin of the Whitehouse Ohio Community Discussion forum and a member of Pythian Sisters Temple 312, American Legion Auxiliary Unit 384, and the primary school’s Parents Club in Whitehouse, as well as Peace Lutheran Church in Bowling Green and Toledo Opera Guild.
 Mrs. Conklin Kleiboemer was raised on a family farm south of Whitehouse, graduated from Anthony Wayne High School and Syracuse University, and returned to live in Whitehouse in 2010.
 She is married to Dan Kleiboemer, a commander in the U.S. Navy and chief mate in the merchant marine, and they have two sons.
-Mrs. Conklin Kleiboemer seeks to encourage public participation in local government and welcomes your comments and concerns.
-She can be reached at 419-429-9152 or firstname.lastname@example.org
+Mrs. Conklin Kleiboemer encourages public participation in local government and welcomes your comments and concerns.
+She can be reached at 419-429-9152 or email@example.com.

 Clerk of Council: